Modbus-Monitor/docs/docs/products/xpf/user-guide.md

     **Use Cases:** Simulate devices for testing, act as protocol gateway, development without hardware

-!!! tip "💡 Simultaneous Operation - Run Both Modes Together"
+!!! tip "Simultaneous Operation - Run Both Modes Together"
     **XPF can operate as Client AND Server at the same time:**

     - **Client mode** reads data from real PLCs (Modbus TCP on port 502)